Ugizwenayo-Divine/AnnounceIT/README.md

 ## Features

->- user can signup:
+>- user should be able to signup:
  This system allow a user to register himself by providing his information.

->- user can login page:
+>- user should be able to login page:
  This system allow a user to log in the system.

->- user can create an announcement:
+>- user should be able to create an announcement:
  This system allow a user to create an anouncement

->- user can update an announcement:
+>- user should be able to update an announcement:
  This system allow a user to log in the system

->- user can view his all announcements:
+>- user should be able to view his all announcements:
  This system allow a user to display or see all his announcements

->- user can view all announcements of a specific state(based on state):
+>- user should be able to view all announcements of a specific state(based on state):
  This system allow a user to display all announcements for a specific state

->- user can search any announcement:
+>- user should be able to search for any announcement:
  This system allow a user to search for an announcement

->- user can delete an announcement:
+>- user should be able to delete an announcement:
  This system allow a user to delete an announcement from the system

->- user can change an announcement's status:
+>- user should be able to change an announcement's status:
  This system allow a user to change the status for an announcement

->- user can view all announcements of all users:
+>- user should be able to view all announcements of all users:
  This system allow a user to see all announcements from all users